 Guess what I had for breakfast today?
 Oatmeal with PB and bananas.
 And it was delicious.
 Is peanut butter healthy?
 Let's take a look.

 If you want to know the benefits of including peanut butter in your diet, here you go.
 In a review study in The American Journal of Clinical Nutrition, researchers looked into intake of peanut butter (the plain kind), tree nuts (such as walnuts and almonds), as well as legumes (beans, peas, lentils and tofu).

-reduce your risk of heart disease, aka cardiovascular disease!
+butter can help reduce your risk of heart disease, aka cardiovascular disease!